 The second reason is freehold tenure in Bukit Jalil.
 For many owner occupiers, freehold still carries psychological and resale appeal, especially when comparing across projects with different tenure, density, and age profiles.
 It does not automatically make a project better, but it helps Ayanna stay relevant in a market where buyers are more selective.

 The third reason is the product concept.
-Ayanna tries to reduce some of the usual high rise pain points by focusing on wider layouts, a more open yard concept for some units, visitor and e hailing management, and a sizeable landscaped recreational area.
+Ayanna tries to reduce some of the usual high rise pain points by focusing on wider layouts, a more open yard concept for some units, visitor and e hailing management, a sizeable landscaped recreational area, and a pet friendly environment that is more relevant today than many developers realise.
 Serious buyers should not buy into the marketing language blindly, but the direction is relevant.
 This is a project trying to feel more liveable, not just more flashy.

 Who This Project Is Suitable For